bobtodd/bananas/txtgrndr/notes.md

 Some of the above issues may have more to do with how I prepared the text to be parsed than how [textgrounder][tg] functions.
 So let's start a little list of stuff I have to check out:

 *  I'll need to run the program on the same website, but trying this time to keep paragraph headers (i.e. entities not included in `<p> ... </p>` pairs), to see if the titles help improve performance.
+    * Actually, my code already keeps the headers, since they're within the `<p> ... </p>` tags;
+    * but they are surrounded by other HTML formatting elements, which might perhaps mess up [textgrounder][tg].
+        * Update 2011-06-21: No noticable improvement (in fact, arguably worse performance) switching Nokogiri's `xpath("//p")` to `xpath("//text()")` to extract text.
+* I need to figure out where in the code [textgrounder][tg] extracts items from the database to see if there's allowance made for different formats with more options.
+    * For example, does [textgrounder][tg] only recognize "Alaska" and "AK" as valid symbols for that state, or is it also picking up on "Alas."?
+It seems like it doesn't recognize the latter.

 [tg]: http://code.google.com/p/textgrounder/ "textgrounder wiki"
 [pg]: http://www.gutenberg.org/wiki/Main_Page "Project Gutenberg homepage"